sunil-mohanty/azure-identity-servicebus/README.md

 The above command will give the response like below:
 </p>
 <p style="font-family: times, serif; font-size:14pt;  color:black">
-INFO com.ski.identity.servicebus.ServiceBusManager - To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code CGTEMEDQH to authenticate.
+INFO com.ski.identity.servicebus.ServiceBusManager - To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code YOURCODE to authenticate.
 </p>
 <p style="font-family: times, serif; font-size:14pt;  color:black">
 Now use the url(https://microsoft.com/devicelogin) and the code from the above response on a browser.
 It will ask for the user authentication.